marcprux/universal/README.md

  * Under the "Output Files" section, click the plus sign to add a new output file, and then enter: `$(BUILT_PRODUCTS_DIR)/$(INPUT_FILE_BASE).swift`

-Now any file with the suffix ".jsonschema" will automatiucally have a Swift file generated in the ${SRCDIR}.
+Now any file with the suffix ".jsonschema" will automatically have a Swift file generated in the ${SRCDIR}.
 After the first time this is run you will need to manually add the subsequently generated files to your project's source files, but any changes to the JSON Schema files will then be reflected in the generated sources as part of the build process.